Rhyanskipworth/For_Employers/README.md

 # For_Employers

-Hello!
+Hello Recruiter/Employer!

-This repository is a digital footprint intended for employers to assess the technical skills highlighted in my Resume.
+This repository shows previous scripts made to assess the technical skills (SSRS, T-SQL, etc.) highlighted in my Resume.